apache/fury/docs/protocols/xlang_object_graph_spec.md

 resort fields based on Fury field comparator.
 In this way, fury can compute statistics for field names or types and using a more compact encoding.

-### Other layers class meta
+### Other layers type meta

 Same encoding algorithm as the previous layer except:

-- header + package name:
+- header + namespace name:
     - Header:
-        - If package name has been written before: `varint index + sharing flag(set)` will be written
+        - If namespace name has been written before: `varint index + sharing flag(set)` will be written
-        - If package name hasn't been written before:
+        - If namespace name hasn't been written before:
             - If meta string encoding is `LOWER_SPECIAL` and the length of encoded string `<=` 64, then header will be `6 bits size + encoding flag(set) + sharing flag(unset)`.
             - Otherwise, header will